mnvtrvd/sv2fsm/README.md

 ```

 ## Build/Run:

+To start using this tool, run `python sv2fsm.py --setup` to move this to your home directory.

+You would find it useful to add `alias sv2fsm='python3 ~/sv2fsm/sv2fsm.py ---filename'` to your bash profile.
+(*shameless plug* this is really seemless with my other project bash-manager)

-Simply run `python sv2fsm.py --filename "your_file.sv"` to generate the FSM.
+Simply run `python3 sv2fsm.py --filename your_file.sv` or `sv2fsm your_file.sv` (if you created an alias) to generate the FSM.

 ## Usage: